troch/troch.github.io/_generator/src/tour-of-node-build-tools-gulp-4.md

 gulp.task('build', gulp.series('jshint', 'watch'));
 ```

 In the example above, our build task will lint all files using jshint.
 Then Gulp will watch changes and invoke jshint   if it detects a change on a javascript source.
-The jshint task only lints modified files since its last run: you can clearly see the benefits for a code base containing a large number of files or large files.
+The jshint task only lints modified files since its last run: you can clearly think of the benefits for a code base containing a large number of files (or large files).

 ## Caching files